 As it turns out, it took us quite a while to actually have our little family.
 I "retired" from performing first, electing to take a job at Goldman Sachs Group, Inc. to make enough money to support us and to pay my way through graduate school so I could teach.
 Amy kept performing for a while until she too "retired" and also took a job at Goldman.
 Meanwhile, we began our quest to try and create the family we both so much wanted to bring into the world.
 And we tried.
 And we tried.
 And we tried.
 It wasn't until I began teaching at Syosset High School (and therefore gained better health care than what we both enjoyed with Actors Equity Association) that we found out we had "infertility of an unknown origin".
 To say we were devastated was an understatement.
 Here we were, two (relatively) young dancers with extremely healthy bodies and yet we couldn't do the one thing that was of such importance to us - begin a family.
 What was so easy for so many around us became a wound to our hearts.
 Everywhere we looked it seemed people were easily getting pregnant.
 But not us.
 Amy and I even went to the priest of the church I was attending at the time (St. Malachy's - The Actor's Chapel, where I was also a member of the choir), and we asked Father Kelly if the reason we couldn't have children was the fact that Amy was married at the time we became involved and God was punishing us for our hubris.
 To this day I'll never, forget the words he said, "Well," he said in his thick Irish accent, "that would make God a real shit, wouldn't it!"
 Father Kelly went on to explain to us that God simply didn't work that way, he wouldn't punish us for something we were trying to create out of love.
 And he was right.
 God didn't work that way and although to this day we'll never know why we couldn't have a family without the miracle of modern science, we were finally able to have our children and create the family we always wanted.

 And what children they are.
 People often tell me what wonderful, amazing, caring, and empathetic children I have.
 And while I know that to be undeniably true I have to say that none of it would be possible without my incredible wife Amy Fortgang Connor.
 Mainly because she has imbued them with all those qualities and more that she herself possesses.
 I know that to her it sometimes feels as if she's raising four children instead of three, but as a family we have been able to do some amazing good for the world only because of her.
 Anything that our children have been able to do is because she has encouraged them, supported them, and created a home where we all feel safe to be the people we are.
 And she does it without losing her sense of fun, whimsy and childlike wonder that shows our children it's still okay to have fun as you grow up!
+So yes, today is Mother's Day and we're all, in our own way with social distancing, celebrating the Mothers Who Bore Us, The Mothers Who Raised Us, and the Mothers Who Took Us As Their Own.
+Today we give them praise and thanks for making us what and who we are.
+Of course, few of us are able to give them the same kind of tribute as James McNeill Whistler;

 This iconic painting has long been held to be a tribute to the artist's mother, has been spoken of in song, has been the subject of a U.S. Postage stamp and even featured in a Mr. Bean skit.
 Ironic then to learn that she wasn't even supposed to be the subject of that particular session but was instead a stand-in for someone who didn't show up.
 As a matter of fact "Whistler's Mother" isn't even the real title of the painting.
 But it doesn't matter, history has made Anna Whistler one of the most famous mothers of all time.